mrjgreen/s3multiupload/README.md

 =============

-Full example for uploading directly to https://github.com/joegreen0991/chunkedPluploadToS3Example
+Full example for uploading directly to Amazon S3 with plupload and chunked uploads https://github.com/joegreen0991/chunkedPluploadToS3Example

     // We need to give our class an instance of the S3Client
     $s3Client = \Aws\Common\Aws::factory(array(